Skip to main content

 More on available operators here.

-Click through the next steps until you get to the Summary stage, where it show you a preview of the results from the past month:
+3. Follow through to the next steps until you get to the Summary page, where you will be shown a preview of the results available from the past month:

 • Sample operator